Teaching is FUN-damantal, but not without structural, and professional context

 Lots and Lots of Excursions!

-We are extremely lucky to be situated within the city centre, and right beside Queens Park.
+We are extremely lucky to be situated within the city centre, right beside Queens Park and always have enough well-trained staff.
 This means that we can go on spontaneous and planned excursions as often as possible; by foot to the park, museum, shops to purchase resources, the library, and in the centre van to other destinations.
 We have weekly excursions to the bush for Nature’s Discovery, to Splash Palace during terms 1 & 4 for swimming lessons, and we have taken part in sessions at the Stadium Southland Rock-climbing wall and to Rabbitte Ranch (a local hands-on farm experience).
 We participate yearly in the Murihiku Polyfest.
 We also have a reciprocal relationship with the “grandparents” at Peacehaven Rest Home, visiting them every 2 months and they come to visit our centre too.

 “Te Whāriki interprets the notion of curriculum broadly, taking it to include all the experiences, activities and events, both direct and indirect, that occur within the ECE setting.
 It provides a framework of principles, strands, goals and learning outcomes …. provides a basis for each setting to weave a local curriculum that reflects its own distinctive character and values. ” (Ministry of Education, Te Whāriki, 2017, p.
 7).